cecemoto/cecemoto/README.md

 My website: https://seeun.world/

-Currently working on 2 contract projects; pricing will range between a schawarma to $20K
+Currently working on 2 contract projects (tentative 2 more); pricing will range between a schawarma to $20K

 Crypto transactions are preferred but official payouts are fine too